hphelion/documentation/publiccloud/apidocs/c1.1/swift-api.md

 * Be accessed without an [authentication token](#using_tokens).
 In practice, this means that you also need to set the [X-Container-Read](#general_acls) metadata so the container is public.

-* Be using either path-style or directory object pseudo-directories.
-If you choose to use directory-object pseudo directories ensure that the Content-Type is set to "application/directory".

 #### 2.21.2 Content Delivery Network ####

 The StaticWeb feature is best used in conjunction with the Content Delivery Network (CDN).
 In fact, when you CDN-enable a container, the container is also automatically given StaticWeb metadata and assigned an [ACL](#general_acls) that makes it public.